 The video, presentation slides and other resources from the training session are available on the training resource page.

 JNCC has identified a wider need to help organisations know what skills to focus on when looking to employ and develop staff to work on Earth Observation data.
 There are various skills frameworks that exist to help assess and describe skills levels, and these are widely used by organisations in recruitment and corporate professional development.
 However, working with Earth Observation data requires a challenging range of competencies, including data management, data science and computing knowledge, as well as specialist knowledge of Earth Observation data and an understanding of what it can be used for.
-JNCC will investigate the different skills frameworks that exist and see which are most suited to, or could be adapted to, reflect the particular skills needed in this area.
-This will be part of what is needed to help public bodies plan the internal development of their staff to use Copernicus data.
+JNCC has investigated the different skills frameworks that exist to see which are most suited to, or could be adapted to, reflect the particular skills needed in this area.
+This is part of what is needed to help public bodies plan the internal development of their staff to use Copernicus data.